mlcs/mlcs.github.io/work-with-us.md

 ---
 ![MLCS-Logo](/img/mlcs_logo_small.png){: .center-block :}

-MLCS is looking for motivated researchers at all stages of their careers to tackle challenging problems in climate science.
+MLCS welcomes highly motivated researchers at all stages of their careers to tackle challenging problems in climate science.
 A background in Computer Science, Physics, or Mathematics is ideal but not necessary.
 Feel free to [contact us](https://mlcs.github.io/about-mlcs/#contact) if you want to work with us at the interface of machine learning and climate.